awsdocs/aws-batch-user-guide/doc_source/using_awslogs.md

 ## Specifying a log configuration in your job definition<a name="specify-log-config"></a>

 By default, AWS Batch enables the `awslogs` log driver\.
 This section describes how to customize the `awslogs` log configuration for a job\.
-For more information, see [Creating a job definition](create-job-definition.md)\.
+For more information, see [Creating a single\-node job definition ](create-job-definition.md)\.

 The following log configuration JSON snippets have a `logConfiguration` object specified for each job\.
 One is for a WordPress job that sends logs to a log group called `awslogs-wordpress`, and another is for a MySQL container that sends logs to a log group called `awslogs-mysql`\.
 Both containers use the `awslogs-example` log stream prefix\.